-A well-crafted glass blown piece of paraphernalia is damn hard to make.
+A well-crafted glass blown piece cannabis accessory is damn hard to make.
 Talented glassblowers work with red-hot liquid glass and turn it into a bong or pipe for us to smoke out of or share with our friends.
 Glassblowing is an ancient art form that dates back to 16 B.C.
 The art of glassblowing was so coveted that it was only passed down secretively from artists to their trusted apprentices.
 In some cultures, individuals were even held hostage in fear that they would release information about the craft of glassblowing.
 During the 1st Century AD, glassblowers were even forbidden to travel so that their knowledge would not spread throughout the world.
 So, for glassblowing to come as far as it has and for us to be able to complain about the high price of these beautiful pieces of glass blown art are both blessings in themselves.
 When it comes to pricing, the more expensive the bong, the more work the artist put into crafting that piece.

 The artist's labor and craftsmanship are typically not the only factors at play when it comes to the expensive price attached to a certain bong.
 There are several features that can be added to a glass blown piece to enhance the overall smoking experience for the user.